ammubharatram/rag-sql-reader/README.md

 database.
 By harnessing the power of few-shot learning techniques, the application adapts a Large Language Model (LLM) to the specific database structure.
 Gemini-Pro, a language model from Google, is utilized for this purpose.
 The front end of the application is developed using Streamlit, providing an intuitive interface for users to seamlessly interact with the database.
-This project serves as a complement to the concepts discussed in the accompanying [YouTube video](https://youtu.be/ZEtLyH6u4XE), offering a practical implementation of the discussed techniques.

 ![RAG SQL Reader](images/rag-sql-diagram.png)